Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 ## News
+April 2026: One paper is accepted to ICML 2026!
+We propose TSRBench, a large-scale, comprehensive benchmark designed to stress-test the time series understanding and reasoning capabilities of generalist models (LLMs, VLMs, and TSLLMs).

 April 2026: One paper is accepted to Findings of ACL 2026!
 We quantitatively demonstrate the limitations of current VLMs in understanding temporal directionality, and propose an RL-based approach to simultaneously enhance both temporal video grounding and directional comprehension.

 May 2025: One paper is accepted to Findings of ACL 2025!
 We propose an emotional contagion graph network (ECGN) inspired by the emotional contagion process in social interaction, which aims to improve emotion cause recognition by leveraging non-verbal information.